jinbinhu/CAPS-Mininet/kernel-module-readme.md

 ```Bash
 sudo ./receiver.sh
 ```
-Enter the parameters according to the terminal prompt.
+Please enter the parameters (Network card name，Source IP address, Destination IP address，Source MAC，Destination MAC） according to the terminal prompt.
 Then the kernel modules named codemod.ko and decodemod.ko have been inserted.

-## 2. To remove the kernel modules:
+## 2. At the end of testing, you can remove the kernel modules:
 at the sender:
 ```Bash
 sudo rmmod codemod.ko